You're not weak you're trying to quiet a mind that never felt safe. There is another way.

 We created this page to help you understand how these substances work, why they become addictive, and how to gently start finding your way toward support and peace.
 We don’t treat addiction but we guide you to people who do, with compassion and care.

 Depressants and sedatives are substances that slow down the brain's activity and nervous system.
-They often prescribed (or self-prescribed) to treat anxiety, panic, sleep disorders, muscle pain, or alcohol withdrawal.
+They are often prescribed (or self-prescribed) to treat anxiety, panic, sleep disorders, muscle pain, or alcohol withdrawal.
 Some are legal.
 Others are misused or combined in ways that increase risk.

 They may provide short-term relief—but over time, the body and brain can become dependent.
 And that's when healing becomes critical.